 +$30 to $100

 Your pet will need certain vaccinations every so often to keep them protected from illness, disease, and parasites.
-There are also vaccines and medicines that your puppy or kitten might need when their young, and then other vaccines they’ll need regularly later in life.
+There are also vaccines and medicines that your puppy or kitten might need when they're young, and then other vaccines they'll need regularly later in life.